Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 ### VPC and Subnets

-VPC Creation:

-Action: Created a VPC named 3-tier-vpc with the CIDR block 10.0.0.0/16.
+VPC Creation:  Created a VPC named 3-tier-vpc with the CIDR block 10.0.0.0/16.

 What this means: This VPC acts as my private network in the cloud, providing 65,536 possible IP addresses (from 10.0.0.0 to 10.0.255.255).

-Subnet Creation & A Learning Moment:
+Subnet Creation:

-Goal: Create six subnets across two Availability Zones (us-east-1a and us-east-1b) for each tier (Web, App, DB).
+Create six subnets across two Availability Zones (us-east-1a and us-east-1b) for each tier (Web, App, DB).

 The Plan: Carve the large VPC CIDR into smaller, non-overlapping blocks using a /20 mask (each providing 4,096 IPs).